-Paper copies of the draft 2013-2017 Consolidated Plan along with the 2013 Action Plan will be placed at the same locations as the surveys were placed (see bullet above) for public review from April 8, 2013 to May 7, 2013 complying with the 30 day review period listed in the City's Citizen Participation Plan as adopted by HUD.
-Advertisements will be placed in the Santa Fe New Mexican on Friday April 5 and April 12 announcing the public review and comment period.
-The ads will state where the copies are available for review as well as contact information for submitting comments.
-A press release will be issued through the City's Public Information Office with additional information for the public on the availability of the plan and how to submit a comment.
+Paper copies of the draft 2013-2017 Consolidated Plan along with the 2013 Action Plan will be placed at the same locations as the surveys were placed (see bullet above) for public review from April 8, 2013 to May 7, 2013 complying with the 30-day review period listed in the City's Citizen Participation Plan as adopted by HUD.
+The locations were selected based on their diversity of participants.

+Advertisements were placed in the Santa Fe New Mexican on Friday April 5 and April 12 announcing the public review and comment period.
+The ad in the April 12 edition was in both English and Spanish.
+The ads listed the locations of copies available for review as well as contact information for submitting comments.
+A press release was issued through the City's Public Information Office with information for the public on the availability of the plan and how to submit a comment.
 Two public meetings and one public hearing will be held on the Plan: